 Alex Geairns, director of Peterborough based Hereward Media commented: “We believe there has been a steady backtracking by Tulip Radio as to what had been agreed.
 In a crunch meeting last Friday, it was made clear to us that since we entered into the partnership, Tulip Radio has received numerous other offers of technical and presentational help.
 As a charitable organisation, we have invested a significant amount of resources to make a success of this project, and are now forced to retreat to protect our charity."

 TRIBNOTE: Peterborough based charity Hereward Media put up as part of their presenting line-up for Tulip, a Mr. Nikki James Fox (aka Nik Fox) also featured as their 'Technical Director' and part of the 'team' to relaunch the OFCOM regulated Tulip community radio station.
 The same Nikki James Fox has been recently criminally convicted at Craigavon Crown Court having pleaded Guilty to criminal charges relating to the Computer Misuse Act.
-The link is here: https://parkfarmneighbourhoodwatch.blogspot.co.uk/2017/03/nikki-james-fox-pleads-guilty-to-two.html
+Fox was sentenced on April 28th 2017, to a term of 12 months imprisonment suspended for 3 years, The link is here: https://parkfarmneighbourhoodwatch.blogspot.co.uk/2017/03/nikki-james-fox-pleads-guilty-to-two.html

 https://parkfarmneighbourhoodwatch.blogspot.com E&OE google.com/+JulianBray Tel:+44 (0) 1733 345581